 - 5 Different Types of 12-Step Program Meetings Near You

-What Is a Twelve-Step Program?
+What is a 12-Step Program?

 Twelve-step programs can help in the battle against addiction, generally, through the use of their peer support networks.
 Most addicts report feelings of isolation from their addiction, and meetings helped to overcome those emotions.
 Thus, twelve-step groups offer support from people who can relate to one another.
 Also, twelve-step programs provide a variety of tools for self-improvement and connection.

 While there are many different twelve-step programs out there, the two main ones address the biggest addictions — narcotics and alcohol.
 One could consider these two programs the birth of 12-step programs.